Energy Efficiency in Social Housing Program

 About the Energy Efficiency in Social Housing Program (EESHP)

-Improving the energy efficiency and liveability of older social housing dwellings can help renters save on their energy bills and deliver other benefits, including homes that are healthier and more comfortable to live in and have lower greenhouse gas emissions.
+Improving the energy efficiency and liveability of older social housing dwellings can help residents save on their energy bills and deliver other benefits, including homes that are healthier and more comfortable to live in and have lower greenhouse gas emissions.

 The Victorian Government is partnering with the Australian Government and investing $158 million to improve the energy efficiency and liveability of social housing properties across Victoria.